vitalets/playwright-bdd/docs/guides/debugging.md

 # Debugging

-Playwright-bdd outputs regular Playwright test files.
+Playwright-BDD outputs regular Playwright test files.
 You can use any of [Playwright debugging methods](https://playwright.dev/docs/debug) for BDD tests.

 #### Run tests with `--debug` flag
 This command opens browser and allows step-by-step evaluation: